-However, a lot of discrimination flies under the radar and people don’t always realize that they’re doing it.
+However, a lot of discrimination flies under the radar.
+Owners/managers don’t always realize that they’re doing it until an employee hires an employment attorney.
 Not listening to an employee because of gender or race is common.
-Though this might be an individual character flaw and not the company culture, it, nonetheless, has a harmful impact on people and the company.
+Though this might be an individual character flaw and not the company culture, it, nonetheless, hurts people and the company.

-These incidents add up and can quickly create a negative workplace and affect the well being of employees.
-In order for everybody to be happy and productive, it’s important to set rules about appropriate behavior that is enforced for all employees.
+These incidents add up and can quickly create a negative workplace and affect the well-being of employees.
+For everybody to be happy and productive, it’s important to set rules about appropriate behavior that is enforced for all employees.
 Yes, of course, managers will have some authority over workers, however, they need to understand how to treat everyone equally.
 Here are a few tips to help.

 Create a More Inclusive Workplace #1: Understand Discrimination

 Business leaders often fail to tackle discrimination in the workplace because they simply don’t understand it.
 They may take racial or sexual harassment complaints seriously due to the legal ramifications that can arise from them.
 However, they may not recognize smaller acts of discrimination that happen every day.
 Things like favoritism, always listening to or promoting friends, and taking advantage of certain employees occur daily in the best of companies.

 Every company needs to understand the different types of discrimination that may occur, especially where gender is concerned.
 Additionally, along with understanding the psychological aspects of discrimination, it’s important to know the law well.
 These rules and laws should be posted where everyone can see them.

 Create a More Inclusive Workplace #2: Improve Accessibility and Safety